AminEsmaeily/portiaflow.jquery/docs/designer/properties.md

     ```
     After initializing the UI, you should return the element to be used in designer and engine.

+  - ###### execute
+    Inside this method, we can declare behavior of the activity.
+The Portia Workflow engine uses thid method to execute the activity and submit it's effects inside the flow.
+Like other methods, this method has an input argument to give access to the desired activity.
+By using this argument, we can access all inputs and their values inside the activity, Then perform the job that we want.
+    **It's one of the important methods of the Portia Workflow, so create this method with more accuracy.**
+    Following is an example of the execute method.
+Inside this method we retrieve the value of the user entered message inside the input, then write it into the browser console.
+    ``` js
+    execute: function(node){
+                var dom = $(node);
+                var message = $(dom.find('input.form-control')[0]).val();

+                var command = 'console.log("'+message+'")';
+                $.eval(command);
+                return res;
+            }
+    ```

+  - ###### getJSON
+    Portia workflow stores and loads data and structure using JSON format.
+So we should provide a business to return JSON format of the designed activity.
+In this case, we have to fetch all of the elements and their values inside the element.
+This method has an input argument that points to the desired activity.
+By using this argument, we can access all of needed controls and values.
+After building and filling up the JSON decleration of the activity, we should return it to caller.
+The following example demonstrates the JSON creation of the `Write To Console` activity:
+    ``` js
+    getJSON: function(node){
+                var dom = $(node);
+                var info = getElement($(dom).attr('name'));
+                var res = {
+                    name: info.name,
+                    id: dom.attr('id'),
+                    title: info.title,
+                    class: info.class
+                };
+                var columns = dom.children('.panel-body').children('.sequence-row').children('.column');
+                res.message = $(columns[0]).children('input.form-control').val();
+                return res;
+            }
+    ```

   - ###### validate
     This method helps you to validate the values of the input elements inside the control.
 For example, if you added an `<option></option>` element to body of the control in `constructor` method and you need to force the workflow designer to select one of it's options, you can check it inside this method. `validate` method has an input parameter that you can access the element body using this.
 After validating values, return array of error messages that you detected.
     ``` js